GSA/inventory-app/README.md

 ### Docker-compose commands

-To enter into the container in interactive mode as root:
+To enter into the app container in interactive mode as root, you will need to run the following:

-    $ docker-compose run app bash
+    $ docker container exec -it inventoryapp_app_1 /bin/bash

+You may need to use a different container name, this can be found by running the following command and searching for the container name with the image inventoryapp_app:

+    $ docker container ls

 To run a one off command inside the container:

-    $ docker-compose run app <command>
+    $ docker container exec -it inventoryapp_app_1 {command}

 Update dependencies.